seerge/g-helper/docs/README.md

 ```

 ### Alternative Activation for XG Mobile 6850XT
-If you experience situation when your XG Mobile doesn't work on full power when Activated.
-It's possible it needs "alternative" command to get activated.
+If you experience a situation when your XG Mobile doesn't work on full power when Activated.
+It's possible it needs an "alternative" command to get activated.
 To turn it on, add following line to config :
 ```
 "xgm_special" : 1,